ajpalok/Java-Practice/05 Marks To Check Pass Or Fail/README.md

 c) Write a method passedOrNot which calculates the total mark of a student by adding quiz, mid and final marks.

-d) Then, if the student’s total mark is greater or equal to 55, print “passed” in the console.Otherwise print “failed” in the console.
+d) Then, if the student’s total mark is greater or equal to 55, print “passed” in the console.
+Otherwise print “failed” in the console.
 Method passedOrNot should not have any parameters.

 e) Create a class called Main and write the main method inside the class.
 Create Marks objects in the main method with appropriate parameters.
 Call the passedOrNot method using the objects you created.